 Exploit Scanner is an advanced plugin that searches the files and database for anything suspicious.
 It also examines your list of active plugins for unusual filenames.

-Security plugins use a lot of resources, and they can slow down your site.
-After you finish scanning, make sure to delete any plugins that you don’t intend to keep on your site.
+WordPress security plugins use a lot of resources, and they can slow down your site.
+After you finish malware scanning, make sure to delete any plugins that you don’t intend to keep on your site.

 Leave WordPress Security to the Experts.
 Sign Up Today!

 If website security has you worriedly wringing your hands, get one of our WordPress Maintenance Plans and enjoy some peace of mind.
-All of our plans include security scans; our Gold and Silver plans also include malware removal.
+We can set up your plan to include security scans and malware removal.
 Rest easy.
 We’re watching your site.